 Our cushion covers are suitable for indoor/outdoor use but prolonged exposure to sun may result in fading.

-At Recycled Mats we stock a range of deluxe, environmentally-responsible floor coverings for indoor and outdoor use.
+At Recycled Mats we stock a range of deluxe, environmentally-responsible products for indoor and outdoor use.
 Our motto is "For the love of culture, for the love of our environment" which is why we use recycled materials in all our products, wherever possible.

-We estimate that we repurpose around 1 million plastic bags a year in the production of our plastic mats!
-Our other mat designs are created from old tyres, PET drink bottles and discarded fabric offcuts from clothing factories and furniture makers.
+We estimate that we repurpose more than 25,000kg of discarded materials each year in the production of our mats, rugs and household items!
+This includes plastics (polypropylene and PET), rubber from car tyres plus cotton and polyester from fabric off-cuts.
 Every ‘scrap’ we can save and reuse means less waste going to landfill.

-The other great thing about using recycled plastics is that it makes our mats easy to clean.
+Another great thing about using recycled plastics and rubber is that it makes our floor and door mats super easy to clean.
 You can put away all the abrasive, toxic chemical cleaning products you’d normally need for a playmat or camping rug!

-Our soft, comfy and colourful range of recycled plastic floor mats are made from recycled Polypropylene.
+Our soft, comfy and colourful range of recycled plastic floor mats is made from recycled polypropylene.
 This is a plastic polymer found in medicine bottles, tin foil, shopping bags, drink bottles, carpet fibres and many other household and industrial products.
-It is very slow to degrade in landfill but can be melted down for recycling into other products.
+It's very slow to degrade in landfill but can be melted down for recycling into other products.